 1000 Mile Approach Men’s Double Layer Blister Free Walking Socks

-I know people that swear by 1000 Mile socks and wouldn’t buy anything else, and certainly the claims from the manufacturer look incredible.
+I know people who swear by 1000 Mile socks and wouldn’t buy anything else, and certainly the claims from the manufacturer look incredible.

 First off, as the name suggests, these socks are supposed to last for 1,000 miles of use.
 That’s pretty amazing – as is the claim they guarantee no blisters in 1,000 miles of walking.